biocross/unlimit/README.md

-# Unlimit
+# Unlimit 🚀

 Unlimit is a simple tool to quickly run your app on your device without worrying about the 100 device limit per developer account set by Apple.
-It achieves this by switching your Xcode Project to the Personal Team.
+It achieves this by **temporarily switching your Xcode Project to the `Personal Team`**.

 ### Why can't I just do it myself?

 Well, you can, if your project is simple.
-However, if your project has capabilities like Push Notifications, Background Modes, App extensions, and more, things get complicated, since these require you to configure the Personal Team with all these entitlements.
-Unlimit get's rid of all this mess, and let's your focus on running the app on your device.
+However, if your project has capabilities like **Push Notifications**, **Background Modes** & **App Extensions**, things get complicated, since these require you to configure your `Personal Team` with all these entitlements.
+Unlimit gets rid of all this mess, and gets you quickly up and running on your device.

+### What's the catch?

+Well, since unlimit temporarily removes capabilities like **App Extensions**,** Push Notifications** & more from your project, you **can't** test these features on your device when using your personal team.

+### How do I undo unlimit's changes?

+We recommend you run unlimit when you have no staged changes, so that you can simple go back by running `git reset --hard` when you're done testing on your device.

 ## Installation